DRL-CASIA/Detection-Datasets-for-ABCP/README.md

-# Datasets for ABCP
+# Detection Datasets for ABCP

 ## The UCSD dataset

 <p align="center"><img src="misc/UCSDsparse.jpg" width="22%"/>  <img src="misc/UCSDmedium.jpg" width="22%"/>  <img src="misc/UCSDdense.jpg" width="22%"/>

-The UCSD dataset is a small dataset captured from the freeway surveillance videos collected by UCSD.
+The UCSD dataset is a small dataset captured from the freeway surveillance videos collected by [UCSD](http://www.svcl.ucsd.edu/projects/traffic/).
 This dataset involves three different traffic densities each making up about one-third: the sparse traffic, the medium-density traffic, and the dense traffic.
 We define three classes in this dataset: truck, car, and bus.
+The vehicles in the images are labeled for the detection task.
 The resolutions of the images are all 320×240.
 The training and testing sets contain 683 and 76 images respectively.

 ## The mobile robot detection dataset